ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

 ## Structure

-Structure is a simple object that describes data layouts and their abstractions
+A  *structure* is a simple object that describes data layouts and their abstractions

 ### Structure requirements